SwamiTheDev/weather-site/README.md

 ✨**Features**:

 **Live Location Weather**:

-&nbsp; Get instant access to the current weather conditions at your location, no matter where you are.
+&nbsp;&nbsp; Get instant access to the current weather conditions at your location, no matter where you are.

 **Global Weather Lookup**:

-&nbsp; Easily check the weather at any location around the world.
+&nbsp;&nbsp; Easily check the weather at any location around the world.

 **Interactive Design**:

-&nbsp; Crafted with precision using Figma and Photoshop for a stunning user experience.
+&nbsp;&nbsp; Crafted with precision using Figma and Photoshop for a stunning user experience.

 **Dynamic Web Technologies**:

-&nbsp; Powered by HTML, CSS, JavaScript, jQuery, and Bootstrap for a seamless and responsive interface.
+&nbsp;&nbsp; Powered by HTML, CSS, JavaScript, jQuery, and Bootstrap for a seamless and responsive interface.

 **API Integration**:

-&nbsp; We fetch the latest weather data using APIs, ensuring accuracy and reliability.
+&nbsp;&nbsp; We fetch the latest weather data using APIs, ensuring accuracy and reliability.

 🌐 **Check it out LIVE!** 🌐
 &nbsp; Visit our project's live location at [FORECASTFUSION](https://forecastfusion-swamithedev.vercel.app/) and start exploring the weather of your desired destinations today!